Manchester City under FFP investigation: UEFA confirms Premier League champions may have breached regulations | Goal.com

 "UEFA will make no further comments on the matter while the investigation is ongoing."

-German magazine Der Spiegel made multiple accusations against Man City last fall in a series of articles that were based on information obtained from whistleblower organisation Football Leaks.
+German magazine Der Spiegel made multiple accusations against Man City last year in a series of articles that were based on information obtained from whistleblower organisation Football Leaks.

-The publication claimed Sheikh Mansour's City regime of topping up multi-million pound sponsorship deals with Abu Dhabi companies, using their owner's fortune, allowing them to meet UEFA's FFP regulations.
+The publication claimed Sheikh Mansour's City regime topped up multi-million pound sponsorship deals with Abu Dhabi companies, using their owner's fortune, allowing them to meet UEFA's FFP regulations.

-Man City have denied any wrong doing to the Der Spiegel reports, claiming "the attempt to damage the club's reputation is organised and clear".
+Man City have denied any wrong doing when commenting on the Der Spiegel reports, claiming "the attempt to damage the club's reputation is organised and clear".

 In light of UEFA's statement, the Premier League champions have responded by welcoming the investigation and denying any financial violations.